 The midterm tests your skills at functional programming in Scheme.
-It will cover material up through programming with trees and mutual recursion (lecture for Feb 2 and homework 3).
+It will cover material up through higher order functions (expected to finish the Thursday before the exam).
 I want to see how well you are developing instincts for programming in Scheme.

 Code that follows templates.
 You will lose points for code that does not follow the templates.
 Furthermore, if you can write down the correct template, even if you can't fill it in, you will get half credit for a question.
 Know the templates.

 Note that you do not need to write the template separately on the exam, unless a question asks otherwise.
 If you are at all shaky on programming in Scheme, we do recommend that you start with them though, as they will get you (a) started and (b) partial credit.